Have you ever stopped and turned around to take a look back? What do you

 The events of our life that mean the most to us are life changing events.

-The thief comes only to steal and kill and destroy; I have come that
+comes only to steal and kill and destroy; I have come that they may have

-to give His life as a sacrifice for us.
-His entire purpose was to sacrifice
+life as a sacrifice for ours, a substitute.
+His entire purpose was to give

 himself for us.
 He marked that milestone with three simple words, “It is

-sacrifice.
-We have a restored relationship with God because of this
+forgiven because of his sacrifice.
+We have a restored relationship with God

-sacrifice.
-We can live an abundant life because of this sacrifice.
+because of his sacrifice.
+We can live an abundant life because of his